 - Private Insurance (Term Life & Disability)

-Whatever is left, have fun (assuming you are on track for your goals)!
+Whatever is left, have fun!
+Assuming you are on track for your goals, of course.
 This is where a financial plan can really help on the budgeting/cash flow side.

 What does this look like in real life?